What Are Essential Oils?

-2. Add 1-3 drops to a glass of water or suitable liquid (never plastic or styrofoam).
+2. Add 1-3 drops to a glass of water or suitable liquid, stir vigorously and drink (never plastic or styrofoam).

-3. Drop a single drop directly onto the tongue and hold tongue to roof of mouth for quick absorption.
-Alternatively, put the drop on the back of a clean hand and lick it off (avoid getting the oil on your lips or it may briefly cause discomfort).
+3. Drop a single drop (diluted if *hot*) on a charcoal tablet, then put directly onto the tongue and hold tongue to roof of mouth for quick absorption.
+Avoid getting the oil on your lips or it may briefly cause discomfort).
 This method allows the effectiveness of the oil to be maximized by being absorbed into the mucus membranes, potentially delaying its absorption into the liver where it is metabolized and the antimicrobial, mucolytic qualities possibly lost or reduced.

 4. A drop or two in a teaspoon, add a bit of honey, lick off with spoon upside down to avoid the lips and swallow.
 This method transports the oil to the small intestine.

-5. Add a drop on a piece of bread.
+5. Add a drop on a charcoal tablet or piece of bread.